 Charitable giving is an area that many people fall short on.
 You may love the idea of giving money to a charity regularly, but if you’re still living paycheck-to-paycheck, I get that it can be a struggle.
 Start by trying to save your leftover change at the end of each day and go from there – you’d be surprised how easy it’ll become to grow that habit of giving!

 When you adopt a moon jar mentality and bring the whole family in on the efforts to cut back on spending and to save money, you may find that additional funds are freed up that can be used for charitable giving.
 You should also include your children on this, such as by asking them about causes they are most interested in and letting them contribute to the act of actually making a financial donation to a relevant organization.

-And if you find yourself still shaking your head going “Okay, Amber, great idea, but I seriously don’t have any extra cash to give!” then I very much encourage you to read this post on why I consider giving to be thrifty – if you can’t donate cash, donate time and volunteer with your kids!
+And if you find yourself still shaking your head going “Okay, Amber, great idea, but I seriously don’t have any extra cash to give!” then I very much encourage you to read on why I consider giving to be thrifty – if you can’t donate cash, donate time and volunteer with your kids!

 Comment below and tell me about it!